networknt/light-doc/content/en/service/mesh/http/deploy-patterns.md

 ### Deployment Flexibility

-Even we have two containers, they will be deployed in the same pod in a Kubernetes cluster.
+Even when we have two containers, they will be deployed in the same pod in a Kubernetes cluster.

 It is hard to standardize the base image when two processes share the same container as different languages have their recommended base image from the vendor.